roadgoat/AdaptiveIndexDemo/README.md

 ![alt text](https://github.com/roadgoat/AdaptiveIndexDemo/blob/master/QuerySample.png)

-Note: The primary index on the sample bucket was note built.
+Note: The primary index on the sample bucket was not built.